 How to cut the tomatoes

-Slicing the tomatoes this way can be tricky as the seedy bits want to ooze everywhere, just be patient and if you end up with oozing, just drop the seeds onto one of the sections that didn’t contain any after slicing.
+Slicing the tomatoes this way can be tricky as the seedy bits want to ooze everywhere, just be patient and if you end up with oozing, just drop the seeds onto one of the sections that didn’t contain any after slicing (or just ditch the seeds entirely).

 The round sections became very small and had a tougher consistency, and the slivers just curled up on themselves and turned into tomato sticks, good candidates for being ground up in the spice grinder and sprinkled over stuff.